+Models provide a way to mitigate these occurrences, protect clients' transactions and play an essential role in payment service providers' profitability and sustainability.
 All the aforementioned can be achieved using a fraud detection system (FDS).
-FDS is computational analysis fraud detection techniques via fraud identification or anomaly transactions in swift and proven techniques of machine learning as presented in [3].
+FDS is computational analysis fraud detection techniques via fraud identification or anomaly transactions in swift and proven techniques of machine learning as presented in [4].
 Modeling of past credit card transactions has to do with detecting fraudulent transactions via the existing knowledge fraud.
 This model is then used to identify whether a new transaction is fraudulent or not in the two major existing fraud methods of physical and virtual frauds.
 Physical fraud is done by stealing a card and using it for the payment or purchasing while virtual fraud is committed by using someone's card details through the internet for transactions.
-Further classification of credit card fraud is given in Figure.1.
+Further classification of credit card fraud is given in Figure 1.
 Section I deals with the introduction of various acts of fraud.
-A guide to available credit card fraud is presented in Section II. while Section III gives a detail of related study in the fraud detection domain.
+A guide to available credit card fraud is presented in Section II, while Section III gives a detail of related study in the fraud detection domain.
 In Section IV, multilayer perceptron methodology approach to fraud detection is extensively discussed.
 Implementation of a feed forward Artificial Neural Network for the machine learning approach is presented in Section V in addition to Section VI which further shows the implementation with various parameters.
-Observations from the proposed model and evaluation is given in Section VII with the performance of the Logistic regression study based on the same dataset.
+Observations from the proposed model and evaluation are given in Section VII with the performance of the Logistic regression study based on the same dataset.